Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/one-piece/episode-1090-a-new-island-future-island-egghead-914250">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/shangri-la-frontier/episode-12-regrets-always-lie-in-the-past-919394">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Luffy and Chopper fall into the rough cold sea along<br>with the mysterious girl.
-Jimbei tries to help them but<br>another attack comes from the unknown creature.
-Meanwhile, the Sunny<br>is hit by torpedoes and the rest of the Straw<br>Hats are thrown into the sea, too.</p>
+<p align="center">Pencilgon sends Sunraku and Oikatzo to the Iron Ruins of<br>the Divinity to grind their levels to at least level<br>50.
+While there they encounter the Lifestide Lake Serpent monster.</p>
 </td>
 </tr>
 </table>